ravindUwU/firefox-refined-findbar/CONTRIBUTING.md

   [workspace configuration](./.vscode/) that configures VSCode to invoke [Prettier](https://prettier.io/) to upon save.

-  If you choose to use a different text-editor, please ensure that it is [EditorConfig](https://editorconfig.org/)-compliant, and run the `pretty:*` tasks before committing your changes.
+  If you choose to use a different text editor, please ensure that it is [EditorConfig](https://editorconfig.org/)-compliant, and run the `pretty:*` tasks before committing your changes.